ruslanmv/BOT-MMORPG-AI/frontend/README.md

 ## Not considered

-The following controls are not considered in the current version of the registration
+The following controls are not considered in the current version of the registration:

 ### Camera